Benzema hat-trick sees Real Madrid knock PSG out of Champions League

 Madrid dropped off but ceded control.
 Mbappe nipped past Eder Militao and Courtois saved.
 A lovely interchange between Lionel Messi and Marco Verratti gave Neymar a sight of goal but Courtois was there again.

-PSG were comfortable now, dictating the play and sensing the trepidation.
+PSG were comfortable, dictating the play and sensing the trepidation.
 Madrid had openings, Benzema curling just wide, but all over the pitch they looked slower, heavier, more cumbersome.

 Modric shines